 Congratulations!
-You've set a date and would like to take your wedding vows surrounded by the shimmering dunes of White Sands National Monument.
+You've set a date and would like to take your wedding vows surrounded by the shimmering dunes of White Sands National Park.
 We know that you've got a lot to plan, so we've made the process of reserving your wedding location very simple.

 When to Submit Your Permit Request

 Wedding permit requests may be submitted up to six months in advance and no less than 14 days in advance of your requested date.

 The group use area is the only area that you may reserve for your wedding.
 This is a semi-private location with limited access for the general public.
 There is an additional reservation fee for the group use area.You may hold your wedding in other areas within the park; however, keep in mind that these areas are open to the public.
 Other gated areas, such as West Filming, are off limits.